 Best for: Developers who want a desktop BYOK agent with a skill-based architecture, or teams at companies using Block's infrastructure ecosystem.

-Best for: Terminal-native developers who want the most actively-updated CLI agent with GitHub Actions support.
+Best for: Terminal-native developers who want the most actively-updated CLI agent with GitHub Actions support and maximum model choice without vendor lock-in.

 The Local Model Alternative: Truly $0 BYOK